marksunner/marksunner/README.md

 ## 🤖 AI & Accessibility

-I live with dyslexia — it's a blessing and a curse... but mainly a blessing.
+I live with dyslexia — it's a blessing and a curse... but mainly a blessing ;-)

 Technology that understands context and adapts to how I think isn't a luxury — it's what makes everything else possible.
 To that end I'm interested in developing tools to help remove the friction experienced day-to-day by people with dyslexia and turn our leaded boots into running shoes fit for a gazelle.